 Ketamine can be administered in a number of ways, including intravenous infusion (IV), intramuscular injection (IM), intranasally and sublingually/orally with a lozenge.
 Routes differ in bioavailability and duration of active effects for each person.
-We currently use an intranasal route of administration, typically between 50-100mg total for our KAP sessions.
+We currently use an intranasal route of administration, typically between 50-250mg total for our KAP sessions.
 Our psychiatrist and RN take into account numerous factors when providing dosing: therapeutic goals, prior exposure to ketamine, body weight, and sensitivity to medication.
-IV infusions with KAP are also available by request.

 What is the ketamine experience like?